richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 ## Conclusion

-I hope that SciLifeLab management will re-evaluate using a flat course fee for online courses.
+I hope that NBIS Training will re-evaluate using a flat course fee for online courses.
 As shown by the small poll I did, this decision has mixed support and has both positive and negative effects.

-I assume that SciLifeLab management is open to opposing ideas such as this opinion piece.
+I assume that NBIS Training is open to opposing ideas, such as this opinion piece.
-My high expections of managment does contrast some sentiments I received: that management decisions are a one-way street and was given the advice to just obey.
+My high expections of those in charge does contrast some sentiments I received during my polling, where it was voiced that such decisions are a one-way street and was given the advice to just obey.
+Again, I do believe my colleagues are *actually* fine with opposing ideas.

 I believe that the idea of a course fee was made with the best intentions and that, at first glance, it seems like a good decisions.